yllibed/Zigbee2MqttAssistant/README.md

 > # DISCLAIMER
 > This is a VERY VERY draf project.
 There's absolutely no garantee, use it at your own risk.

+## Installation

+1. Compile the solution file
+2. Adjust settings in `appsettings.json` for your MQTT connection

+## Settings

+You can refer to [`Settings.cs` file](Zigbee2MqttAssistant/Models/Settings.cs) for more information on allowed settings.

 ## Features
 * Display all joined devices, event those unsupported by Zigbee2Mqtt